linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/10 Fixed Floating Managed Exchange Rates.md

 ---
-aliases:
-- Fixed Floating Managed Exchange Rates
+title: "Chapter 10: Fixed Floating Managed Exchange Rates"
-tags: null
-key_concepts: null
-parent_directory: International Finance Full chapters
+parent_directory: "International Finance Full chapters"
-cssclasses: academia
-title: 'Chapter 10: Fixed Floating Managed Exchange Rates'
-linter-yaml-title-alias: 'Chapter 10: Fixed Floating Managed Exchange Rates'
+formatted: 2025-12-21 05:15:00 PM
+formatter_model: claude-sonnet-4-5-20251001
+cli_tool: claude-code
 primary_tags:
-- floating look economic rationale
-- exchange rate flexibility chapter
+  - exchange rate regimes
+  - fixed exchange rates
-- determining choice exchange rate
+  - floating exchange rates
 secondary_tags:
-- floating managed exchange rates
+  - managed floating
-- exchange rate regimes case
-- single currency optimal
-- currency area theory attempts
+  - optimum currency area
-- compared xed exchange rates
+  - balance of payments
+  - monetary autonomy
-- designed limit exchange rate
+  - exchange rate stability
-tags_extracted: '2025-12-18T01:33:05.791872'
+  - international trade
+  - macroeconomic policy
+cssclasses: academia
 ---

-# CHAPTER 10

-## FIXED, FLOATING AND MANAGED EXCHANGE RATES
+# Chapter 10: Fixed Floating Managed Exchange Rates

+## Fixed, Floating and Managed Exchange Rates

 CHAPTER OUTLINE

-10.1 Introduction
+## 10.1 Introduction

-10.2 Te case for !xed exchange rates
+## 10.2 The case for fixed exchange rates

-10.3
-Te case for floating exchange rates
+## 10.3 The case for floating exchange rates
-10.4
-Te modern evaluation of !xed and flexible exchange rate regimes 10.5 Speci!cation of the objective function
+## 10.4 The modern evaluation of fixed and flexible exchange rate regimes
+## 10.5 Specification of the objective function
-10.6 Te model
+## 10.6 The model

-10.7 Determining equilibrium
+## 10.7 Determining equilibrium
-10.8 Money demand shock
+## 10.8 Money demand shock
-10.9 Aggregate demand shock
+## 10.9 Aggregate demand shock
-10.10 Aggregate supply shock
+## 10.10 Aggregate supply shock

-10.11
-Managed floating
+## 10.11 Managed floating
-10.12 Conclusions
+## 10.12 Conclusions

 10.1 INTRODUCTION

-Prior to the move to generalized floating in 1973, the adoption of floating exchange rates had long been

-advocated by eminent economists such as Milton Friedman (1953), Egon Sohmen (1961) and Harry Johnson

-(1969).
-However, the experience with floating rates has not been the panacea that many advocates had

-presupposed, and this has led many economists to propose schemes designed to limit exchange rate flexibility.
+Prior to the move to generalized floating in 1973, the adoption of floating exchange rates had long been advocated by eminent economists such as Milton Friedman (1953), Egon Sohmen (1961) and Harry Johnson (1969).
+However, the experience with floating rates has not been the panacea that many advocates had presupposed, and this has led many economists to propose schemes designed to limit exchange rate flexibility.

 In this chapter, we will examine the traditional and more recent arguments for and against !xed and floating